 The weapons used in the War of 1812 were knives, swords, bayonets, pistols, muskets, rifles, cannons and to a lesser extent, crude bombs.
-Among these, different kinds of weapons, muskets and rifles with bayonets were the most used .
+Among these muskets and rifles with bayonets were the most used.
 Most battles were frontal in nature with wide distances between sides that would naturally call for the use of muskets and rifles.

 American regular soldiers used a variety of muskets of French, British and American origin.
 The first official American musket was essentially a copy of a French 1763 model.
-Initially, arms production levels were insufficient so the army began to procure muskets from private contractors.
+Initially, arms production levels were insufficient, so the army began to procure muskets from private contractors.
 Thousands of weapons were actually bought from Britain.
 The American musket was relatively light and easy to clean compared to the British version.
-The range of the US gun - fifty yards at best - was not much better than the notoriously inaccurate British muskets.
+The range of the US gun, fifty yards at best, was not much better than the notoriously inaccurate British muskets.
 Each soldier had shoulder cross-straps which held a bayonet on one side and a black cartridge box containing thirty-eight rounds on the other.
 Some American troops used rifles.
 These guns were generally used for sport and hunting until their military virtues were recognized during the War of Independence.
 Rifles were much more accurate than muskets although their rate of fire was slower.
-The 15th Infantry carried an unique weapon called a pike, a spearhead on a long pole.
-Swords were standard issue for officers, musicians of foot units and cavalry, and pistols were generally issued to mounted units.
-The militia generally used the same weapons as regular troops except those from Kentucky who generally brought their own rifles.
+The 15th Infantry carried a unique weapon called a pike, a spearhead on a long pole.
+Swords were standard issue for officers and cavalry.
+Pistols were generally issued to mounted units.
+The militia often used the same weapons as regular troops, except those from Kentucky who generally brought their own rifles.

 During the course of the war, the First Nations warriors used a wide range of weapons, including muskets, bayonets, rifles, pistols, bows, knives, tomahawks, clubs, swords and spears.
 These weapons were generally furnished by the American and British armies.
 Between 1813 and 1816 the Indian Department of the British Army issued more than 26,000 firearms in the Great Lakes region.
 Almost half of the guns were muskets, although rifles, pistols and chief's guns (sporting-type guns with silver inlay decoration) were also distributed to First Nations allies.
 The American army issued similar weapons to their Indigenous allies although they were generally of poorer quality than the British ones.
 The U.S. Army tended to give away more rifles than muskets.
 Many First Nations warriors came equipped with their own guns.
 In 1814, half of the Iroquois who fought with the US Army brought their own rifles.
 First Nations warriors also brought their own tomahawks or battle axes.
 This traditional Indigenous weapon was used in hand-to-hand combat and could be thrown through the air like a missile.